allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

 1. **Different approaches to testing**

    What distinguishes RTL is that we find elements by their labels or texts, almost like a user would.
 The point is to
     replicate and simulate the user’s behavior.
-RTL tries to render components to the DOM and doesn’t give us access directly to the internal component.
+RTL renders components to the DOM and doesn’t give us access directly to the component's internals.
 While Enzyme uses shallow rendering (or sometimes deep rendering) and encourages us to test the components instance using its state and props.
 Enzyme also allows full rendering of DOM but it is not the basic assumption of the library’s operation.
 2. **Age**